Saudi diplomat shot dead in Yemen, al Qaeda blamed

 Islamists linked to al Qaeda are still holding the deputy consul at the Saudi mission in the southern city of Aden, whom they seized in March.
 They have demanded a ransom and the release of women prisoners held in the kingdom.

-(Additional reporting by Asmaa Al Sharif; Writing by Rania El Gamal and Mahmoud Habboush; Editing by Alison Williams)
+(Additional reporting by Asmaa Al Sharif; Writing by Rania El Gamal and Mahmoud Habboush; Editing by Kevin Liffey and Jason Webb)